 The court will always make decisions on what it considers to be the child's best interest.
 A child's preference will certainly not be the only factor considered by the family court.
 The weight that this preference has will vary depending on certain factors such as the child's age and maturity.

 The older that a child gets, the more weight his or her preference will likely have with the court.
 A child who appears mature and responsible will also receive greater weight than a child who does not.

 DuPage County Child Custody Lawyers

 Contact us at Andrew Cores Family Law Group to schedule a free initial consultation by calling 630-871-1002.
-We represent clients in the DuPage County, Cook County, and Kendall County areas.
+We represent clients in the DuPage County and Kendall County areas.